Chayanon-Ninyawee/42-c-tester/README.md

 # Buffers

-`CBuffer` represents memory allocated by the test harness and passed to the student's function.
+`CBuffer` represents an array allocated by the test harness and passed to the student's function.

 ```python
 buffer = c.buffer(